trambarhq/relaks-route-manager/README.md

 A call to `start()` will also trigger the `beforechange` event.
 Suppose a visitor has enter the URL of an access-controlled page into the browser location bar.
 The following sequence would occur:

 1. `start()` triggers a `beforechange` event.
 2. The `beforechange` handler notices the route requires authentication.
-It calls `evt.postponeDefault()` to block the change, then `evt.substitute()` to redirect to the login page.
+It calls `evt.postponeDefault()` to defer the change, then `evt.substitute()` to redirect to the login page.
 3. `evt.substitute()` triggers a `change` event.
 The promise returned by `start()` is fulfilled.
 4. The application's UI code starts (i.e. the root React component is rendered), with the login page as the current route.
 5. The visitor logs in.